"What do you do when your hands are

 "Red-Unit.
 They're still inside the cottage."

 Red Team, Red-Unit — as if it really mattered.
 It was amusing to find that Scott, who had so often chafed beneath the restrictions of Hogwarts, was dedicated to such pointless protocols.
 "I wish we could see it," she sighed.

 "Not to belittle Harry's deep psychological traumas, but your half of this mission is actually important."

 "I was just being polite."

 It didn't help that every time she saw Ron out of the corner of her eye she involuntarily tensed, thinking it was a stranger.
 His beautiful copper hair had been replaced with a dull brown, his blue eyes darkened to hazel.
-He had rejected some of the more atypical Muggle attires offered by Sophie and was clad in a t-shirt and trousers.
+He had rejected some of the more atypical Muggle attires offered by Sophie and was clad in a jacket, t-shirt and trousers.

 "Where is this bloody place?"
 Ron grumbled.
 He was counting the addresses as they walked down the street, making sure they didn't miss any.

 "Professor Bagshot must live on the very edge of the village… We aren't far from the cottage at this point," Hermione said.

 They were having great difficulty in locating the house because the address Hermione had found did not correspond to any areas they'd seen.
 Instead, they kept an eye out for anything obviously magical, structures or signs that were hidden from Muggles.
 Thus far, all the streets they had walked had been entirely normal.
 If Bagshot's house hid under a Fidelius, then they were out of luck.
 It would be down to Scott to determine things then, if he could.

 "Scott, can you point us towards any magical concentrations now?"
 Hermione asked for what was probably the third time.